-Guatemalan Worry Dolls – These small dolls are a great hands-on project for Daisy Scouts.
+- Guatemalan Worry Dolls – These small dolls are a great hands-on project for Daisy Scouts.
 They are popular in Guatemala but have spread all around the world.
 The story behind the dolls is that each one represents the owner of the doll.
 Each night, it's placed under your pillow and it will take your stresses and worries.
-It's not seen as a remedy for either.

 Printables for the Daisy Girl Scout Red Petal